There are two things in one:

 Short form to check if AI tool with specific name was called.
 Example: { "callsTool": "get-todos" }

-Long form to check tool arguments: callsTool: { name: "name", arguments: { arg1: matcher, arg2: matcher}}
+Long form to check tool arguments: callsTool: { name: "name", arguments: { arg1: matcher, arg2: matcher}}.
+Matches could be complex and combine any supported rules:

 {